black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 # Step 62
 Declare a cellExpanded variable and assign it the value of calling .replace() on your rangeExpanded variable.
 Pass it your cellRegex and an empty callback function.
 The callback function should take a match parameter.

+# Step 63
+Update your callback function to return the result of calling idToText() with match as the argument.
+Remember that your regular expression is case-insensitive, so you will need to call toUpperCase() on match before passing it to idToText().